selabhvl/dat250public-2019/progassign1/progassign1.md

 5. Customers can filter products by category and free text search.
 6. Customers must login before they can place a bid.
 7. Customers can bid for a product by placing a bid higher than the current bid.
-8. The system should handle concurrency efficiently.
-9. Once sold to a customer, the customer can provide feedback for the product.
+8. Once sold to a customer, the customer can provide feedback for the product.

 Note that you are not required to process payment gateways to complete the purchase.